 Joe was part of the South Dakota Coordinated Community Plan Team for the YHDP (Youth Homelessness Demonstration Plan) assessing youth needs, goals, objectives, and action steps to help address youth homelessness on a statewide level.

-Vice Chair of the Continuum of Care, South Dakota.
+Former Vice Chair of the Policy and Advisory Committee for Continuum of Care, South Dakota.

 Volunteer for the West River HIV Health Network.

 Member of the Strategic Leadership for the Black Hills Regional Homeless Coalition.

 Chair for Communications Committee for the Black Hills Regional Homeless Coalition.

 Chair for Youth Engagement for Communities That Care.

 In his personal life, Joe is the father to one teen son.

 Lambert has many years of experience in Facilities Management, Operations, Strategic Planning, and Program Management.